 Where Are the Later Connections?

 Not only do we have no evidence from the time, but we also don’t see a connection between these bottles and mourning until the 1990s in a few less-than-well-researched books.
-In the 1993 book On Women and Friendship, the below tableau was created and photographed by the author to create a potential scene a Victorian woman may experience.
+In the 1993 tome, On Women and Friendship, the below tableau was created and photographed by the author to create a potential scene a Victorian woman may experience.
 The scene was captioned: